niqt/ocvdecoder/README.md

 ### Installation
 Thus copy the libraries in the correct path (see in the CMakeFile.txt).
 Don't forget to copy the library from the 3rdyparty directory.

+## Use

+ 1. Copy the ocvdecoder in your Qt project
+ 2. Add this line `add_subdirectory(ocvdecoder ${CMAKE_BINARY_DIR}/ocvdecoder)` to the CMakeList.txt
+ 3. Add the library ocvdecoder to the target_link_libraries
+ 4. use import ocvdecoder in your Qml file

+In the example directory there is an example created with [Felgo](https://www.felgo.com) but with pure Qt it's the same.

+This project is working in progress, but stable to be used in project to decode Qr code like that